hos-b/winter/modern opengl.md

 glewExperimental = GL_TRUE;
 glewinit();
 ```
-### 7.2. approaches
+### 7.3. approaches
 there are two general ways to handle VAOs.
 #### global VAO
 as mentioned, it is mandatory to create a vertex array in core profile. technically it is possible to create one VAO and leave it bound, bind a vertex buffer and
 specify its layout, every time an object is to be drawn. this is the same thing the compatibility profile does for us.

 #### seperate VAO
-we could also create a vertex array object for every piece of geometry that we want to draw, bind its vertex buffer, define its attributes and then bind the VAO
-before every draw calls.
+vertex specification is done as such:
+1. generate a vertex array object, get the id
+2. bind it using the id
+3. generate a vertex buffer, get the id
+4. bind the id
+5. attach vertex data to that buffer
+6. define attribute pointer formatting
+7. enable it
+8. unbind VAO and VBO, do it for next object
+and then we draw:
+1. activate shader
+2. bind VAO of the object to be drawn
+3. call `glDrawArrays`

 #### verdict
 it **might** be faster to use a single global VAO (NVIDIA said so). they are however recommended by opengl. it's different on each environment/platform. needs some